mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Commit as accepted.
 The minimum set of acknowledgements necessary to verify that a Commit is well-formed comprises an acknowledgement from one member per node in the UpdatePath, that is, one member from each subtree rooted in the copath node corresponding to the node in the UpdatePath.
+MLS does not provide a built-in mechanism for such acknowledgements, but they can be added at the application layer.

 # IANA Considerations